RinatValiullov/100DaysOfCode/javascript/generate-table/README.md

-## Generating the table with javascript
+## Generate the table with javascript

 There is the array of objects.
 Generate the table with data containing these objects